VillePajala/Agent-Amazement/README.md

 # Agent-Amazement
-Agent Amazent is a 2D shooting game under construction
+Agent Amazent is a 2D shooting where an agent tries to collect stars and destroy despots on his way.